 - Plasma Pyrolysis – an environmentally friendly process that changes waste into reusable byproducts through the intense heat generated by the plasma.

 The waste can also be disposed of in landfills along with other regular solid waste.
 Nowadays healthcare facilities are also employing Waste Management Committees.
 They set policies and procedures to be followed and monitored to ensure proper medical waste disposal as well as compliance with legal policies.
 Concerned about medical waste disposal?
-Call Glycon LLC to get your questions answered.
+Call Glycon LLC to get your medical waste disposal questions answered.